Amritha777/GetLost-TeamProject/README.md

 # Team JavaScript Project Specs:
 Get Lost

-A helpful website for the indecisve traveller who is unsure of what his next holiday will be.
+A helpful website for the indecisive traveller who is unsure of what his next holiday destination will be.

 MVP
 - Randomised selection of a city